- New Engaging, Gamified Courses

 How do I become a Certified Food Protection Manager in California?

-If you're trying to earn your food manager certification in California, you can easily complete your requirements with Learn2Serve by 360training.
-Our Certified Food Protection Manager (CFPM) exam is ANSI-accredited, and our food safety manager course is designed to help you learn what you need to know to ace the test.
+To earn your food manager certification in California, you can quickly complete your requirements with Learn2Serve by 360training.
+Our Certified Food Protection Manager (CFPM) exam is ANAB-accredited, and our food safety manager course is designed to help you learn what you need to know to ace the test.
 Get started today!

 What are the California food safety regulations?